chukaOkoye/CryptoRanker/README.md

    Mockito),	so	it’s	tested	that	i.e.	entries	are	ordered	by	name,	etc.

 ## My Approach
-- Worked on making sure the main objectives were completed, however, was unsure of how to display the filter information, whether that would be a button on the screen or a constant display.
+- Worked on making sure the main objectives were completed, made sure each part of code adhered by MVVM standards and removed unnecessary code.
+- The main screen is a list that loads on first composition, but retains status unless the 'Refresh' button is clicked, which reruns the viewmodel call to load all coins.
+- Each button directs to another composable with additional information about the cryptocurrency chosen, by passing the coinID to retrofit and getting a response.
+- Was inspired by the recent interest in cryptocurrencies and to display information in an app, using Coil to upload the logo object from the data response.
-- The ViewModelTest is incomplete due to issues with mocking the API service data, the IDE kept suggesting making the function public so it could be used but I opted against that.
+- The ViewModelTest is incomplete due to issues with mocking the state flow, unable to mimic the coinliststate to be success when ran.
-- Future work: I would work on filtering the names better and making the ViewModelTest work to test entries.
+- Future work: I would work on making the ViewModelTest work to test entries, and add more details to the description.